< RETURN TO POLICIES

 Overview

-We welcome the new Consumer Duty (‘Duty’) and its aim of improving the standard of services that customers receive across the financial services industry.
-The new duty focuses on ‘good consumer outcomes’ and all regulated firms were expected to have completed their plans and be meeting the regulatory requirements of the duty by Summer 2023.
-This year, there was considerable media coverage about the regulation.
+We welcomed the new Consumer Duty (‘Duty’) and its aim of improving the standard of services that customers receive across the financial services industry.
+The duty focuses on ‘good consumer outcomes’ and all regulated firms were expected to have completed their plans and be meeting the regulatory requirements of the duty by Summer 2023.
 You may have been contacted directly by your car insurer, for example, to explain how they propose to ensure that they deliver their obligations to you under the Duty.
 You may have received a change to the standard terms of business that your bank, for example, is providing.
 Do ask questions if you are unsure about what is involved and how it might impact you.

 The change has been described as ‘revolution, not evolution’ and we believe that it is incumbent upon everyone in our industry to make the changes needed proactively.
 Our CEO, Nick Coghill, comments “We pride ourselves on achieving the highest levels of service for our valued clients and we are seizing this opportunity to further enhance our client support to ensure good outcomes are delivered.”

 Determining whether consumers have received good outcomes will be measured based on the individual customer experience.
-The new Duty invites us to look at the journey that you take with CAM.
-It emphasises the importance of achieving high standards of service and communication during the ongoing management of your portfolio and provision of advice to you, not just at the stage when you first join us.
+The Duty invited us to look at the journey that you take with CAM.
+It emphasised the importance of achieving high standards of service and communication during the ongoing management of your portfolio and provision of advice to you, not just at the stage when you first join us.
 We are a people-focused business and have enjoyed rising to the challenges that this has presented.

-The Board and our Executive Committee have led the process, but staff at all levels of seniority have been involved throughout, working together in our Consumer Duty Committee.
-We also worked closely with industry bodies that organised Consumer Duty working groups.
-We spoke with lawyers and consultants but this was a project that was driven by the business, itself.
-We used IT resources as appropriate, but we fully recognise that our clients value their personal contact with our team and this ongoing relationship is at the heart of our service.
+The Board and our Executive Committee lead the Consumer Duty process, but staff at all levels of seniority are involved, working together in our Consumer Duty Committee.
+We also work closely with industry bodies that organise Consumer Duty working groups.

-Today, we have an ongoing exercise to capture as much client feedback as possible, from simple emails of thanks for a job well done through to more complex situations in which, for example, we may have experienced delays to transferring in client assets from a third party.
+We have an ongoing exercise to capture as much client feedback as possible, from simple emails of thanks for a job well done through to more complex situations in which, for example, we may have experienced delays to transferring in client assets from a third party.
 Building this database is providing a continuous list of ideas for development and improvement.
-We will add to this by repeating our client feedback survey in Winter 2023 to measure our progress over the past 12 months.
+We will add to this by repeating our client feedback survey regularly to measure our progress since the last survey.

 We have created a group representing all departments to ensure that we provide a robust service to clients who may find it more challenging to achieve good outcomes.
 We have been working closely with staff, changing policy and procedure, developing new guidance and oversight, and looking at IT solutions to make information more accessible.
 This is certainly an area that we will continue to work on as we all agree that we are continually learning and trying to develop support techniques.
 Whether it is reassuring a client who is suffering anxiety because of change in financial circumstances or offering support to the family of a dementia sufferer, we are determined to set ourselves the highest standards of service.
 We are working closely with industry bodies and have launched a new overlay to our website to ensure all clients can access information easily.
 However, it’s the people skills that are most important in this area and our programme of staff training and development means we are actively working to meet the challenge.